 Works in Progress

-The Irish Dresser Series, Screenplay for television
+The Irish Dresser Series, Screenplay

 Logline: In turbulent, racist, and gang-mired 19th-Century New York, a young, plucky, visionary Irish woman who survived the Great Famine, achieves a hard-won identity as an Irish-American.
 Loving an Irish rebel, helping escaped slaves, and overcoming rape and loss, this gritty character is no pig-headed Bridie, and could be any woman, any immigrant, at any time in America.